 Hawaii Volcanoes National Park FAQs

 It’s one of the best places to see fresh lava in Hawaii.
-Plus, this Hawaii National Park has some of the rarest geological and biological landscapes in the world.
+Plus, this Hawaii National Park has some of the world’s rarest geological and biological landscapes.

-Spread across all 8 islands, there are around 15 different volcanoes, but not all are active volcanoes any more.
+There are around 15 different volcanoes spread across all 8 islands, but not all are active anymore.

-There are 2 active volcanoes: Mauna Loa and Kilauea.
+There are two active volcanoes: Mauna Loa and Kilauea.
 Kilauea is the most active volcano.

 You bet!
 Although, use common sense about not hiking on the sharp lava rock in the dark to avoid injuring yourself.
 And don’t go anywhere that has a “keep out” sign.